dbcli/mycli/README.md

     $ brew install mycli  # Only on OS X
 ```

-Check the detailed instructions for debian packages or getting started with pip.
+Check the detailed instructions (bottom of this page) for debian packages or getting started with pip.

 ### Usage